manivaid/faveo-server-images/_docs/installation/providers/enterprise/centos8s-apache.md

 ```

-Once the softwares above are installed:
+Once the software above is installed

 <a id="3upload-faveo" name="3upload-faveo"></a>

-### <strong>3.Upload Faveo</strong>
+### <strong>3.
+Upload Faveo</strong>

-Please download Faveo Helpdesk from [https://billing.faveohelpdesk.com](https://billing.faveohelpdesk.com) and upload it to below directory
+Please download Faveo Helpdesk from [https://billing.faveohelpdesk.com](https://billing.faveohelpdesk.com) and upload it to the below directory

 ```sh
 mkdir -p /var/www/faveo/